SchoolOfCode/w5_full-stackathon-front-end-tomdaniel/README.md

 This project was created using postgres SQL, NodeJS, ExpressJS, HTML, CSS, Vanilla JS.

 This project demonstrates a fully RESTful API with a full suite of CRUD operations available.
 We were able to learn a lot during this project including implementing CORS for the first time.
+This is a full-stack application wiuth both front and back end built from scratch

+This project was built duirng Week 5 of our 16-week bootcamp at the School of Code (www.schoolodcode.co.uk)

+## Future Goals

+Stretch goals for the project would be to make a more accurate recipe finder that only returns the recipes that match the most available ingredients.

+We would like to add functionality to show the quantity of ingredients available.

+We would also like to add functionality for users to be able to add their own recipes.

 ## Usage